Leanurrahman/gridwise-llm-energy-optimizer/README.md

 ├── requirements.txt
 ├── README.md
 └── public_cases.json
-LLM Adapter
+LLM Configuration

-The current implementation uses an OpenAI-compatible chat-completions style endpoint.

-Expected response format:

-choices[0].message.content

-The LLM provider configuration is supplied through environment variables:
+The LLM provider configuration is controlled through environment variables:

 LLM_API_URL
 LLM_API_KEY
 LLM_MODEL

-The LLM layer is isolated inside:
+The LLM integration is isolated inside:

 app/llm.py

-so the provider can be replaced without changing the optimizer or API architecture.
+so the provider can be replaced without modifying the optimization pipeline.

 Security
 Never commit API keys, tokens, passwords, or .env files.
 Do not expose secrets in logs or API responses.
-Do not return raw provider errors containing sensitive information.
 Use only synthetic challenge data.
-Future Improvements

-Possible improvements:

-More advanced optimization strategies
-Additional LLM providers
-Better caching for repeated directives
-More extensive hidden-case simulation
-Improved deployment monitoring
 Project Status

-Current implementation:

-✅ FastAPI backend
-✅ Public API deployment
-✅ LLM-based directive interpretation
-✅ Deterministic validation
-✅ Mathematical optimization
-✅ Battery and energy constraint handling
-✅ Public sample validation (10/10)
-✅ Docker support
-✅ GitHub Actions workflow